-- □ There are three additional levels of appeal after Level 2, for a total of five levels of appeal.
-If you want to go on to a Level 3 appeal, the details on how to do this are in the written notice you get after your Level 2 appeal decision. - The Level 3 appeal is handled by an Administrative Law Judge or attorney adjudicator.
+☐ There are three additional levels of appeal after Level 2, for a total of five levels of appeal.
+If y ou/ want to go on to a Level 3 appeal, the details on how to do this are in the written notice you get after your Level 2 appeal decision.
+The Level 2 appeal is handled by an Administrative Lew Judge or atterney adjudicator.
+Secti Λn

+□ The Level 3 appeal is handled by an Administrative Law Judge or attorney adjudicator.
 Section 9 in this chapter tells more about Levels 3, 4, and 5 of the appeals process.